jiawlu/OSM2GMNS/README.rst

-`OpenStreetMap`_ (OSM) is a free, open-source, editable map website that can provide free download. osm2gmns, as a data conversion tool, can directly convert the OSM map data to node and link network files in the `GMNS`_ format.
+`OpenStreetMap`_ (OSM) is a free, open-source, editable map website that can provide free download. osm2gmns, as a data conversion tool, can directly convert the OSM map data to node and link network files in `GMNS`_ format.
 Users can convert and model drivable, walkable, railway, or aeroway networks with a single line of Python code.

 Installation